Art & Design

 A-Level Fine Art is a bridge to further education in the creative sector.
 The course is structured in a similar way to the GCSE course allowing students to consistently build their skills in a range of areas.
 Students will initially be expected to explore a range of processes before research into their chosen theme.
 They will gain experience of working with a range of materials such as; drawing, painting, printing, 3D work as well as digital processes and photography during the induction phase in term one.
 When choosing their theme, they will be guided by subject staff to work within their strengths and interests.
 Students will then focus to refine their skills and deepen their understanding of the creative processes desired by many industries.
 In turn, students will build their transferable skills, creative thinking and ability to independently build a portfolio to be proud of but more importantly open doors.

 Year 13 Curriculum

-February 1st sees the A-level exam project, this is approached similarly to the personal investigation.
+February 1st sees the A-Level exam project, this is approached similar to the personal investigation.
 The only difference is that the final outcome is created during a 15-hour supervised, practical exam.

-GCSE catch-up sessions are available to help support students with their coursework and exam projects.
-This may be to use specialist materials and equipment or seek one to one support with the teacher.
+GCSE drop-in sessions are available to help support students with their coursework and exam projects.
+This may be to use specialist materials and equipment or seek one-to-one support with the teacher.